DATAMATH CALCULATOR MUSEUM

 Texas Instruments TI-2200 II Checkwriter - Toshiba + Solar cells = Winning formula

 Dismantling the featured Tandy Electronic Chequebook Calculator EC-306 manufactured in January 1986 in Hong Kong reveals a clean design centered around a NEC uPD1833G single-chip calculator circuit soldered on a single-sided printed circuit board (PCB) and powered by two LR44 batteries.
-Learn how to decipher the 1A6 date code on the pictured calculator.
+Learn how to decipher the 1A6 Date code on the pictured calculator.

 Inspecting the PCB of this Tandy EC-306 brought our attention to a small mark reading 2300306-02, most likely a reference to EC-306 and Revision 02 of the design (schematics and layout).
 We compiled a list of the PCB-Marks we discovered with similar Account Manager calculators.
 Please compare this EC-306 with the IMA 130CBW introduced in June 1982 and manufactured in Hong Kong, too.